 Hurst learnt a lot from this formative experience, proving that the odd mistake is indeed more valuable for learning than success after success.
 He is now producing stunning designs at digital agency Wondr.io.

-Jamie Kelly, creative partner at Brand Up North, won his first commission through a stroke of luck...
+Design director Jamie Kelly (opens in new tab) won his first commission through a stroke of luck...

 Kelly's successful early commission shows that seizing opportunities – even jobs for friends – is key to gaining valuable opportunities.
 Although we advocate getting paid in money for your first commissions, not beer.

-Kyle Wilkinson, founder and creative director of Wilkinson&Co, got his first commission by using his initiative and reaching out locally.
+Kyle Wilkinson (opens in new tab), freelance designer, got his first commission by using his initiative and reaching out locally.

 Contacting local charities and businesses is a great way for new designers to gain some early experience.
-Though Wilkinson's style on his Instagram feed and website has developed, that early chance to work closely with a client to create something they love is invaluable.
+Though Wilkinson's style has developed, that early chance to work closely with a client to create something they love is invaluable.